Bikaze/dateUpdate/README.md

 # dateUpdate
-*This is not a function/module it is a standalone program *It uses structures(data type)
+*This is not a function/module it is a standalone program\n *It uses structures(data type)